AVSLab/basilisk/src/simulation/power/ReactionWheelPower/ReactionWheelPower.rst

 Message Connection Descriptions
 -------------------------------
-This module only uses the input and output messages of the :ref:`PowerNodeBase` base class.
+This module uses the input and output messages of the :ref:`PowerNodeBase` base class.
 The following table lists all the module input and output messages in addition to the base class.
-The module msg variable name is set by the user from python.
-The msg type contains a link to the message structure definition, while the description provides information on what this message is used for.
+The module message variable name is set by the user from python.
+The message type contains a link to the message structure definition, while the description provides information on what this message is used for.

 .. _ModuleIO_MRP_PD: